 The School District participates in the Southwestern Ohio Educational Purchasing Council Insurance Program (SOEPC), a public entity shared risk pool.
 The School District pays an annual premium to SOEPC for property and liability insurance coverage, as well as medical and dental insurance.
 The Executive Committee of SOEPC is responsible for its management and operation.
 The annual premium provides funding for the Aggregate Loss Fund, excess coverage, claims administration, and membership to SOEPC.
 The School District's risk within SOEPC is limited to any deductibles and the portion of the premium paid and held within the Aggregate Loss Fund.
-All annual claims above the amount held within the Aggregate Loss Fund will be paid by the excess liability policy.
+All annual claims above the amount held within the Aggregate Loss Fund.
+Source Section 2012 (1997) (19